10 Reasons You’re Still a Single Gay Man

-A fear of emotional closeness makes it difficult for you to develop a connection deeper than a superficial or sexual relationship.
+Fear of emotional closeness makes it difficult for you to develop a connection deeper than a superficial or sexual relationship.

 To overcome your fear of intimacy, ultimately you have to take emotional risks with other men.
 And along with that is the risk you may be hurt.

-Therapy with an experienced counsellor or psychotherapist can also help address your fear of intimacy and reduce your blocks to closeness with other men.
+LGBTQIA+ affirmative therapy can also help address your fear of intimacy and reduce your blocks to closeness with other men.

 2. You’re not moving beyond transactional sex

 Being highly sexually active or promiscuous is often a response to coming out – often called delayed gay adolescence.
-As a gay man you probably came out after your heterosexual friends were running sexually rampant.
+As a gay man, you probably came out after your heterosexual friends were running sexually rampant.
 The desire to have a lot of sex can be a way of ‘catching up’ and a natural part of the gay coming out process.
-Plus it’s never been easier to meet other guys for casual sex than now with gay hook up apps like Grindr, Scruff and Tinder.
+Plus it’s never been easier to meet other guys for casual sex than now with gay hook-up apps like Grindr, Scruff and Tinder.

 However, if you get stuck in this stage of lots of casual sex, you can start to believe that sex equals emotional closeness and intimacy.
 But the two are actually quite different.

-Make sure you’re developing deeper relationships with other men – even if they are only platonic friendships, because this is the first step to developing a deep, loving relationship with another man.
+Make sure you’re developing deeper relationships with other men – even if they are only platonic friendships because this is the first step to developing a deep, loving relationship with another man.